 I'm not super technical, so I was pretty pumped to be working with – for lack of a better term – a WYSIWYG form creator.
 My form needs aren't super complicated.

 For this particular form, I had a name field, an email field, a subject drop down, a how did you find us drop-down and a message box.
 All fields were required.
 Additionally, the subject drop-down had two conditional form fields.

 Out of the five possible selections, choosing #2 would cause a secondary form field (a required check box) to pop up making the user state that if they were contacting us re #2, that they'd already read our page addressing the topic with a link to the page (this rocks!).
 Choosing #5 (Other) would cause a one line text box to appear so they could hand type in their reason for contacting us.
 And the form redirected to a custom thank you page on our site.

 I'm not super form savvy (total understatement) – in past attempts with other plugins, I've been lucky to get the form working with primary fields, much less “fancy” ones (yeah, yeah, laugh it up)… I have a feeling a lot of my forms are about to become more complicated.
 There I was with my sexy form.
 Now it was time to install it.

 Above the window where you write, the content for the post or page in the WordPress dashboard is a line with “Upload/Insert” that contains several boxes by default.
 To insert the form, you just click the box, choose from a drop down what form you want to appear there and it creates the insertion code for you.

 I clicked save and went to test my form.

 But.
 UGH.
 It doesn't WORK.
 Why doesn't it WORK?!
 It must be me.
-So I ask my husband, who is very familiar with the plugin for some help.
+So I ask my colleague, who is very familiar with the plugin for some help.
 But he couldn't get it to work either.
 He recreated the form on a different site and wallah, it worked.
 Well, what the HELL.